Skip to content

 Innovative work of A USA firm

-This phase is a very critical phase of the architectural design process.
+I consider this phase a very critical phase of the architectural design process.
 This criticality comes from defining the technology and methods of construction to turn the design into a real physical object.
-Many firms in the world use world-advanced technology in producing the design in the second phase of the architectural process.
-This includes but is not limited to CATIA software and BIM software for various reasons.
+Also, Many firms in the world use world-advanced technology in producing the design in the second phase of the architectural process.
+Indeed, this includes, but is not limited to, CATIA software and BIM software for various reasons.
 This software simplifies the structural design process by transferring the concept design to structural design software like STAD.
-The preparation of the building envelope and building elements becomes easier to engineer and to transfer to manufacturing plants with technical drawings and details.
-Simplifies the preparation of paper and bidding documents for the construction phase.
-Adding to that it will assist the construction company to prepare a construction plan based on identical and clearer construction and detailed drawings for realization.
+Moreover, the preparation of the building envelope and building elements becomes easier.

-The firm based on the produced drawings and bidding documents can estimate which type of listed construction companies to invite for bidding.
-And to prepare criteria for judging the winning bidders for the project.
-Many architects in the world who do not focus on the role of advanced technology used in the architectural design process will face several construction and manufacturing problems within the process.
-These problems will add extra cost, to the time required for project completion.
-Also, the paperwork and specialist involved in the construction and design variations when raised to the client and the firm.
-You can read my BOOK where I have included a chapter about the methods of architecture analysis and building indicators to judge any part of architectural work
+If A firm ignores the proper architectural design process, then it will face several construction and manufacturing problems within the process.
+These problems will add extra cost to the time required for project completion.
+Also, the paperwork and specialists involved in the construction and design variations were raised to the client and the firm.
+You can read my BOOK where I have included a chapter about the methods of architectural analysis and building indicators to judge any part of architectural work.

 Published inArchitecture

-22 Comments
+24 Comments

 1. […] As per our definition using building information modeling is not a major or fundamental change in architecture work or thinking.
 The software is just a tool to facilitate the architectural work, increase its quality and efficiency, and reduce design and design management time which has a great impact on the cost/benefit of firm operations.
 The software does not have any impact in any way or means on the architectural design process. […]